lili013/shiny_dashboard_tutorial/README.md

 # shiny_dashboard_tutorial
 Exploration of Flexdashboard &amp; Shinydashboard

-In this repository, we take you show different functionnality of Flexdashboard and Shinydashboard.
+In this repository, we take you on a tour to explore different functionalities of Flexdashboard and Shinydashboard.
-There are 3 sections.
-First, we start by quickly exploring RMarkdown.
-This will allow you to get you quickly started with Flexdashboard.
+The repository is built of three sections.
+First, we start by quickly [exploring RMarkdown](https://github.com/lili013/shiny_dashboard_tutorial/tree/master/lesson1_RMarkdown).
+This short primer allows you to get you started with Flexdashboard.
 Feel free to skip this folder if you know the basics.
-Then, we start playing around with Flexdashboard.
-Finally, we explore how to build dashboard either in 2 scripts (server.r and ui.r) or only 1.
+Then, we start playing around with [Flexdashboard](https://github.com/lili013/shiny_dashboard_tutorial/tree/master/lesson2_Flexdashboard).
+Finally, we explore how to build a dashboard either in [two scripts](https://github.com/lili013/shiny_dashboard_tutorial/tree/master/lesson3_Shinydashboard/app2) (server.r and ui.r) or only [one script](https://github.com/lili013/shiny_dashboard_tutorial/tree/master/lesson3_Shinydashboard/app1).

 You can follow along with a document I prepared in French here : [Rapport_final.md](https://github.com/lili013/shiny_dashboard_tutorial/blob/master/Rapport_final.md)